mikecotrone/LoggingClass/README.md

 Is this a GUI App?

         I have provided a brief quick demo GUI for demo purposes.
-The GUI has a "Submit Button" that has an action in which submits your entries to the actual logfile and then calls a function to display your log on the GUI Text Area.
+The GUI has a "Submit Buttons" that has actions in which submits your entries to the actual logfile and then calls a function to display your log on the GUI Text Area.